-Criteria for Admission to the School of Education - Non-Certification Program
+Criteria for Admission to the School of Education Certification Program

-Meeting these minimum requirements states that the applicant is eligible for admission consideration, but does not guarantee admission.
+Meeting these minimum requirements states that the applicant is eligible for admission consideration, but does not guarantee admission. • Cumulative 2.75 GPA including transfer courses

-- Cumulative GPA of 2.75 including transfer courses - GPA 2.75 in Core classes - MoGEA passing score (two years to complete) (Transfer students with a Bachelor's Degree from an accredited institution are exempt) - ACT test scores (on file in Admissions office) when applicable - Letter of recommendation from professional outside for the School of Education (submitted electronically or in a sealed/ signed envelope) - Successful completion of MA 120 or MA 135, EN 105, EN 106, and EDU 107.
+- 3.00 Content GPA - 3.00 Professional Education GPA - MoGEA passing score in all sections (two years to complete) - ACT test scores (on file in Admissions office) when applicable - Letter of recommendation from professional outside of the School of Education (submitted electronically or in a sealed/signed envelope) - Successful completion of MA 120 or MA 135, EN 105, EN 106, EDU 220 and EDC 222.

-The above information is verified by the Office of the Registrar on the Application for Admission to the School of Education (form to be picked up by the student from Advisor, Director of Field Experiences or the School of Education office and turned in to the School of Education office)
+The above information is verified by the Office of the Registrar on the Application for Admission to the School of Education (form to be submitted electronically to the School of Education).

-- Two disposition evaluations completed by SOE faculty with ratings of "target" or "acceptable" - Self-disposition evaluation - Initial electronic portfolio approved by advisor - · Missouri Highway Patrol and FBI fingerprint check - Child abuse and Neglect Screening
+- Two disposition evaluations completed by SOE faculty with ratings of "target" or "acceptable" - Self-disposition evaluation - Missouri Highway Patrol and FBI Fingerprint check - Missouri Educator Profile